Houses - Miscellaneous

 A natural wall paint with very good adhesion

-I said at one point that it is possible for natural materials to outperform synthetics.
+We said at one point that it is possible for natural materials to outperform synthetics.
 This is the case with the special GekkkoSol paint produced by the German company Kreidezeit.
-I found it at Naturalpaint and the name caught my eye.
+I found her at Naturalpaint and the name caught my eye.
 At first I thought it was a mistake, but the "mistake" kept repeating itself.
 That's how I found out that the name was inspired by a... lizard.
-The Gecko, also known as the sticky lizard, can climb any surface, climb walls, and sit on the ceiling with no problem.
+The Gecko, also known as the sticky lizard, can climb on any surface, climb up walls and sit on ceilings without any problems.

 natural plasters